Lane Thomas Player Props: Nationals vs. Guardians

-On Friday, Lane Thomas (on the back of going 0-for-3) and the Washington Nationals play the Cleveland Guardians, whose starting pitcher will be Cal Quantrill.
-First pitch is at 7:05 PM ET.
+On Saturday, Lane Thomas (coming off going 2-for-4) and the Washington Nationals play the Cleveland Guardians, whose starting pitcher will be Zach Plesac.
+First pitch is at 4:05 PM ET.

+In his most recent game, he strung together two hits (going 2-for-4) against the Guardians.

 Lane Thomas Game Info & Props vs. the Guardians